JohnExists/HelpingKimberly-1P13-Project3/README.md

 * The main microntroller is an ESP32 used for performing the following operations:
   * Hosts a WebSocketServer on the local network so Kimberely can connect to the website using her iPhone
   * The microcontroller reads and interprets the data from the three ultrasonice sensors (HC-SR04, one for each column) to understand which button Kimberely is hovering over
+    * First determines which column the finger is hovering over; then it determines the row based on the distance of the finger from the sensor.
   * The button that Kimberely is hovering over is stored as an integer and is broadcasted to the client using WebSockets
   * The value is received by the client and is output in real-time using the html text-to-speech API (SpeechSynthesis)
 * To distribute power to the ESP32 and the ultrasonic sensors, an STM32 Nucleo microcontroller was used